-Fig. 3 Areas/road types where bicycles are allowed to travel
+Figure 3: Areas/road types allowed for bicycles

-3.4.
-BAC limit especially for cyclists
+2.4 BAC limit especially for cyclists

 According to the questionnaire survey (Figure 4 and Table 3), most of the responding countries have defined a Blood Alcohol Content Limit (BAC) for cyclists.
 In Greece, Hungary and Ireland there is no BAC limit for cyclists.
 In Sweden, in principle, there is no BAC limit for cycling; according to the Swedish Traffic Regulations, anyone able to cycle safely is acceptable on the road.
 The assessment of "safely" is performed on a case-by-case basis.
 In Austria and Germany BAC limit for cycling is higher than the standard limit for drivers and in Slovenia lower.
 In Switzerland BAC limit for cyclists is 0,5‰.
 In all other countries, BAC limit is the same for drivers of all types of vehicles, including cyclists.